Table of contents

 Precision

 The downside of the Flash is that it doesn’t have a fuel regulator for simmer control, which limits its versatility for doing much more than boiling water.
 While the flame can vary a bit, we wouldn’t count on it to cook rice without burning it on the bottom of the pot.
-For those who want to do more cooking on the trail, there are better options out there, though it is more expensive and has a stouter pot shape that’s slightly tougher to pack (but better to eat out of).
+For those who want to do more cooking on the trail, there are better options out there like the MiniMo, though it is more expensive and has a stouter pot shape that’s slightly tougher to pack (but better to eat out of).
 No regulator also means the Flash won’t work for sub-freezing winter trips, but if you mostly backpack from spring to fall, that shouldn’t be an issue.

 Should You Buy the Jetboil Flash?